Siya Kolisi uses his spotlight to speak about inspiring women in sport

 Kolisi’s short film, which was narrated by SA music artist Dee Koala, is featured alongside Beyoncé, Indian actor Ranveer Singh, Egyptian footballer Mo Salah, Indian sprinter Hima Das, French footballer Paul Pogba and Parley For The Oceans’ Cyrill Gutsch.

-Kolisi believes now is the time to take the learnings he shares in the film and broaden it to the greater context of SA.
+Kolisi believes that now is the time to take the insights he shares in the film and broaden it to the greater context of SA.
 Especially when it comes to women’s visibility in sport.

-“We need to make sure that we are doing what we can and using whatever we have to inspire people given how people are losing their lives and losing their loved ones.
+“We need to make sure that we are doing what we can, and using whatever we have, to inspire in a time when people are losing their lives and their loved ones.
 We all have a role to play,” he said.

 “I’ve been big on pushing women in sport.
 Gender equality is so important and it’s not the woman’s job to do it.
 We as men need to start speaking about it.”

 The partnership with adidas is important to reach that goal, says Kolisi.
-When brands that shape culture listen, it’s easier to make tangible change for people like Zinhle Ndawonde who says lives as a firefighter and dazzles as an international rugby player.
+When brands that shape culture listen, it’s easier to make tangible change for people such as Zinhle Ndawonde, who saves lives as a firefighter and dazzles as an international rugby player.

-“She has to go through her day knowing she does all these things but she doesn’t get recognition for it,” says Kolisi.
+“She has to go through her day knowing she does all these things, but doesn’t get recognition for it,” says Kolisi.
 “Not that she’s looking for recognition, but people should know her story just like they know mine.”